Consistency of higher derivative couplings to matter fields in scalar-tensor gravity: Conclusions

 \section{Conclusions}

-In this work, we have investigated the degeneracy conditions of generalized disformal Horndeski (GDH) theories in the presence of a minimally coupled matter field, which is represented by a canonical scalar field.
+In this work, we have considered a general framework of modified theories of gravity and explored the viable theory space based on the criterion of whether or not gravity can be coupled consistently to matter fields.
+To do so, we have investigated the degeneracy conditions of generalized disformal Horndeski (GDH) theories in the presence of a minimally coupled matter field, which is represented by a canonical scalar field.
 We have started with the Horndeski-frame Lagrangian~\eqref{eq:Horndeski-frame_Lagrangian} where the gravitational action is given by the Horndeski one while the matter field is coupled to the generalized disformal metric~\eqref{eq:GeneralizedDisformalTransformation}.
 We have rewritten the total Lagrangian in terms of the $3+1$~language and constructed the Hessian matrix so that we can investigate the kinetic structure of the theory.
 The degeneracy conditions are required for the matter coupling to be consistent, giving the conditions that the determinant of the Hessian matrix vanishes.
 The degeneracy conditions have been written in the form~\eqref{eq:d_ijklmn} as a polynomial in $\{A_*,X_*,\psi_*,\mathcal{Q}_1,\mathcal{Q}_2,\mathcal{Q}_3\}$, which are independent functions of spacetime constructed out of the derivatives of the gravitational scalar field~$\phi$ and the matter scalar field~$\psi$ [see Eqs.~\eqref{eq:Astar} and~\eqref{eq:Q123}].
 In order for the degeneracy conditions to be satisfied for arbitrary configurations of $\phi$ and $\psi$, all the coefficients~$d_{ijklmn}$ of the polynomial must vanish.
-We have thus arrived at the following conclusions: (i) if one sticks to the invertible transformations satisfying the conditions~\eqref{eq:InvertibilityConditions} so that the equivalent GDH theory in the Jordan frame exists, only the conventional disformal metric can be consistently coupled to the kinetic term of the matter scalar field; (ii) however, if one gives up the invertibility conditions and just considers a scalar field coupled nonminimally to the gravitational scalar degree of freedom~$\phi$ through the generalized disformal metric, a nontrivial coupling (containing second derivatives of $\phi$) given by Eq.~\eqref{eq:consistent_noninvertible} [or, equivalently, Eqs.~\eqref{eq:consistent_noninvertible_F} and~\eqref{eq:consistent_barred_metric}] is allowed.
+We have thus arrived at the following conclusions: (i) if one sticks to the invertible transformations satisfying the conditions~\eqref{eq:InvertibilityConditions} so that the equivalent GDH theory in the Jordan frame exists, only the conventional disformal metric can be consistently coupled to the kinetic term of the matter scalar field; (ii) however, if one gives up the invertibility conditions and just considers a scalar field coupled nonminimally to the gravitational scalar DOF~$\phi$ through the generalized disformal metric, a nontrivial coupling (containing second derivatives of $\phi$) given by Eq.~\eqref{eq:consistent_noninvertible} [or, equivalently, Eqs.~\eqref{eq:consistent_noninvertible_F} and~\eqref{eq:consistent_barred_metric}] is allowed.

 We note that our analysis in the present paper is based on the Horndeski-frame Lagrangian, which itself makes sense even if the metric to which the matter fields are minimally coupled is not associated with invertible disformal transformations.
 In this regard, it would be intriguing to take into account more general higher-order derivatives that are not covered by our transformation law~\eqref{eq:GeneralizedDisformalTransformation} (e.g., $\square\phi$) to study what types of higher derivative couplings to matter fields can survive.
 It would also be interesting to investigate the consistency of matter coupling in a class of scalar-tensor theories with a nondynamical scalar field, i.e., the cuscuton~\cite{Afshordi:2006ad} or its extension~\cite{Iyonaga:2018vnu}.
 These issues will be left for future work.